Fig

 Figs have been symbols of peace and abundance, such as in the Jewish prophetic tradition: "Everyone will sit beneath their own vine and fig tree, and no one shall make them afraid” (Micah 4:4).
 The prophet Muhammad wished to see Figs in paradise more than any other fruit because they didn’t have piths, and some Quranic verses make promises by Fig and Olive.
 Siddhartha Gautama meditated into enlightenment under Fig boughs.
 Not just a symbol of peace and abundance but also sex, particularly female sexuality.
 Ancient Greeks used the boughs the Buddha sat under in rituals to beat fertility into young lovers.
 In ancient Greece and Rome, "Fig" was a slang term for female genitalia.
 Some say fig fruit and scent are an aphrodisiac, while others have used the leaves as modesty coverings.
 Pretty versatile plant!

-We currently grow four Common cultivars:
+We currently grow five Common cultivars:

 Marseille, also called Oregon Prolific and introduced to the U.S. from France by Thomas Jefferson.
 Green fruit with sweet white pulp fruiting from new wood.
 Not as cold-tolerant as the other cultivars, but grows well in protected pots on patios.